LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * FindDerivativesButton added to samples/sources/registry grids
   * take the model view and user filters and create the sample finder sessionStorage object
 * add QueryModel helper to get just the view filters from the queryInfo / viewName
+* fix for "Showing all samples with ... parents" filter to use getExpDescendantOfFilter()

 ### version 2.222.0
 *Released*: 27 September 2022